-acters.
-The basic joining types are identical to those specified for the Arabic script.
+Joining Types.
+Each Syriac letter must be depicted by one of a number of possible contextual glyph forms.
+The appropriate form is determined on the basis of the cursive joining behavior of that character as it interacts with the cursive joining behavior of adjacent characters.
+The basic joining types are identical to those specified for the Arabic script, and are specified in the file ArabicShaping.txt in the Unicode Character Database.
 However, there are additional contextual rules which govern the shaping of U+0710 SYRIAC LETTER ALAPH in final position.
-The additional glyph types associated with final alaph are listed in Table 8-13.
+The additional glyph types associated with final alaph are listed in Table 9-15.

-Table 8-13.
-Syriac Final Alaph Glyph Types
+Table 9-1 5.
+Syriac Final Alaph Glyph Types ъ

-Glyph Type Description A {fj} Final joining (alaph only) A {fn} Final non-joining except following dalath and rish (alaph only) A {fx} Final non-joining following dalath and rish (alaph only)
+Glyph Type Description Afj Final joining (alaph only) A{fn} Final non-joining except following dalath and rish (alaph only) A {fx} Final non-joining following dalath and rish (alaph only)

-In the following rules, alaph refers to U+0710 SYRIAC LETTER ALAPH, which has Joining_Group=Alaph.
+In the following rules, alaph refers to U+0710 syriac letter alaph, which has Joining_Group = Alaph.

-These rules are intended to augment joining rules for Syriac which would otherwise parallel the joining rules specified for Arabic in Section 8.2, Arabic.
-Characters with Joining_Type=Transparent are skipped over when applying the Syriac rules for shaping of alaph.
+These rules are intended to augment joining rules for Syriac which would otherwise parallel the joining rules specified for Arabic in Section 9.2, Arabic.
+Characters with Joining_Type = Transparent are skipped over when applying the Syriac rules for shaping of alaph.
 In other words, the Syriac parallel for Arabic joining rule R1 would take precedence over the alaph joining rules.

-S1 An alaph that has a left-joining character to its right and a non-joining character to its left will take the form of A{fi}.
+S1 An alaph that has a left-joining character to its right and a non-joining character (or end of text) to its left will take the form of $A{\rm fi}$.